jpuigcerver/PyLaia/benchmarks/README.md

 All the tests use a synthetic dataset we call "MNIST-lines", where MNIST digits are randomly selected to form text-line images, with spaces randomly added.

-For larger experiments using real datasets, please have a look at the PyLaia examples [repository](https://github.com/carmocca/PyLaia-examples).

 ### Running

 The following are available.
 Note that all of them require that CUDA is available: